TREATMENT AT THE VET

 Mature cats must get treated for worms every 1 to 3 months.
 The medications prescribed by vets are tested and proven effective to help eliminate the specific type of worm that has infected your cat.
 The medicines can come in different forms, such as liquid, granules, pastes, and tablets.
 It is up to you to choose which one suits your pet best.

 Most of the time, these medications require a vet prescription before you can buy one, but there are also similar medications available in online stores.

 Herbal treatments are proven effective over time.
 The natural chemicals in these remedies provide many benefits and healing effects to the concerned patient.
 It is also much easier to search the internet nowadays for the ingredients and necessary processes to create home remedies for worms.

 These are only some of the most trusted natural treatments for eliminating parasitic worms.

 Raw Pumpkin Seed

-Wash and chop the fresh papaya into tiny pieces.
-Add 1/2 tsp of the papaya to your cat’s wet food once a day for 2 weeks.
+Wash the papaya and chop it into small pieces.
+Add half of a teaspoon of papaya in your cat’s wet food continuously for 2 weeks.

 Grapefruit Seed Extract

 To use grapefruit, grind one jar of grapefruit seed using a mortar and pestle until it turns into a powder.
 Add 8mg of the powder for every 2.2lbs of the cat.
 Do this once per day for 2 weeks.